Our Story

 How We Will Use Donations

-Every penny raised will go to benefit seniors in memory of Melanie by expanding our current reach locally in Alabama which all through 2025 has been funded by Melanie's family.
+Every penny you contribute will go to benefit seniors in memory of Melanie by expanding our current reach in Alabama which all through 2025 has been funded by Melanie's family.

-The family plans to continue to personally fund giving away sunflower care themed care packages to seniors when sunflowers are not in season.
-These care packages include warm blankets and other fun sunflower goodies to bring unexpected joy into the lives of seniors.
+The family plans to continue to fund administrative expenses, 'Share a Sunflower', and the gifting of sunflower-themed care packages to seniors when sunflowers are not in season.
+These care packages include warm blankets and other fun sunflower goodies to bring joy into the lives of seniors.

 Sunflowers for Seniors is a 501(c)(3) and donations are tax deductible to the extent permitted by law.